navidelyasi/Documentations/index.md

 Collection of common mistakes and solutions

 ## Documentation Search
 The content of the documentation is searchable using keywords.
-Search engine is located at the top of the page.
+A search engine is located at the top of the page.

 ## Cloud vs. Install
 API AutoFlow is available as a Cloud (SaaS) service as well as an Installable that you can deploy in your environment.

 Install version has more features that are related to your environment.

+**[ i ]** Those features available only in `install` version labeled with a **[ i ]** next to the title.

-Those features are labeled with an **[i]** next to the title.
+**[ c ]** Those features available only in `cloud` version  labeled with a **[ c ]** next to the title.

-## How to contribute and make changes to the documentations
+## How to contribute and make changes to the documentation
-If you had difficulty understanding or following certain parts of the documentation, more-than-likely someone else would go through the same.
+If you had difficulty understanding or following certain parts of the documentation, more than likely someone else would go through the same.

 Follow the README instructions.